alexey-kleymenov/reverse_engineering_tools/ida_scripts/README.md

 ## restore_apis/dynamic_api_resolution.idc
 This script executes malware and writes down addresses of resolved APIs to a dedicated place in memory.
 Useful to fight API wrappers used, among others, in BlackMatter ransomware.

+WARNING!
+Leads to the code execution!
+Use at your own risk, always in the isolated environment!

 Tested on IDA Freeware 8.0

 ## decrypt_strings/find_and_decrypt_strings.idc